raspberrypilearning/astro-pi-flight-case/en/step_8.md

 ![Screw in the camera](images/screw-in-camera.png)

-Stop turning as soon as the head of the screw touches the Camera Module; if you tighten the screw too much it can cause the support pillar to split horizontally along the grain of the print.
-Furthermore, try to avoid removing and re-threading the screws as this will cut a new thread and, if done repeatedly, will erode the inside of the support pillar so that the screws will not hold.
+Stop turning as soon as the head of the screw touches the Camera Module; if you tighten the screw too much, it can cause the support pillar to split horizontally along the grain of the print.
+Furthermore, try to avoid removing and re-threading the screws, as doing so will cut a new thread and, if done repeatedly, will erode the inside of the support pillar so that the screws will not hold.